Google-Health/imaging-research/derm-foundation/README.md

     [`rsync` command](https://cloud.google.com/sdk/gcloud/reference/storage/rsync)
     instead of `cp`.

+    You should also include a path to a CSV file in gcs_metadata_csv.
+This CSV should contain a column with the file_names of the images you're uploading, titled by default 'img_id' and a label column for the task you want to train on, titled by default 'diagnostic'.
+We have set these titles as parameters however so you can adjust them if you like when you adjust the Demo Notebook to match your CSV.

 1. Make sure that [the email identity you selected](#how-to-gain-access) has the necessary permissions to view the images.
 The simplest method is to assign the predefined role of `roles/storage.objectViewer` to the chosen